DeepMicroscopy/SlideRunner/README.md

 *SlideRunner* is a tool for massive cell annotations in whole slide images.

 It has been created in close cooperation between the [Pattern Recognition Lab](https://www5.cs.fau.de), Friedrich-Alexander-Universität Erlangen-Nürnberg and the [Institute of Veterenary Pathology](http://www.vetmed.fu-berlin.de/einrichtungen/institute/we12/index.html), Freie Universität Berlin.
+Development is continued now at Technische Hochschule Ingolstadt.

 If you use the software for research purposes, please cite our paper: